Mryan2005/Mryan2005/README.md

 ## What I wish

-I wish many, many, many GitHub friends can follow my GitHub because of my codes, but I know my coding ability is so poor that I often write some codes and some projects looks so stupid.
+I wish many, many, many GitHub friends can follow my GitHub because of my codes, but I know my coding ability is so poor that I often write some codes and some projects looks so stupid, and It maybe makes my wish is so stupid.
+All right!
+I believe that I can be a wonderful programmer in the near future.

 <!--
 **Mryan2005/Mryan2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.